lmucciolo/stimulus_aid_viz/README.md

 children (or dependents) and get results of their estimated average aid amount and percent change in after-tax income.
 The results are shown numerically and visually in a figure where the reader can compare their results with other household groups.
-This project is a reimagination of a New York Times [article](https://www.nytimes.com/2021/03/12/upshot/stimulus-bill-money-families.html) featuring the same data.
+This project is a reimagination of a New York Times UpShot [article](https://www.nytimes.com/2021/03/12/upshot/stimulus-bill-money-families.html) featuring the same data.
 Overall the goal was to reinterpret the visualizations in the NYT article, as well as add an interactive component.
 While the ARP was